Snow White: Plot

-Snow White grows into an absolutely lovely, fair and beautiful young maiden.
-Meanwhile, the queen, who believes she got rid of Snow White a decade earlier, asks her mirror once again: "Magic mirror on the wall, who now is the fairest one of all?"
-The mirror tells her that not only is Snow White still the fairest in the land, but she is also currently hiding with the dwarfs.
-The queen is furious and decides to kill the girl herself.
-First, she appears at the dwarfs' cottage, disguised as an old peddler, and offers Snow White colorful, silky laced bodices as a present.
-The queen laces her up so tightly that Snow White faints; the dwarfs return just in time to revive Snow White by loosening the laces.
-Next, the queen dresses up as a comb seller and convinces Snow White to take a beautiful comb as a present; she strokes Snow White's hair with the poisoned comb.
+Meanwhile, the queen still believes she got rid of Snow White and asks her magic mirror once again "Mirror mirror on the wall, who now is the fairest one of all?"
+The magic mirror tells her that not only is Snow White still the fairest in the land, but is also currently hiding with the dwarfs.
+The Queen is furious that the huntsman failed to kill Snow White and decides to kill her herself.

+First, she appears at the dwarfs' cottage, disguised as an old peddler and offers Snow White a colourful silky laced bodice as a present.
+The queen laces her up so tightly that Snow White faints.
+The seven dwarfs return just in time to revive Snow White by loosening the laces.
+Next, the queen dresses up as a comb seller and convinces Snow White to take a beautiful comb as a present as she strokes Snow White's hair with the poisoned comb.
 The girl is overcome by the poison from the comb, but is again revived by the dwarfs when they remove the comb from her hair.
-Finally, the queen disguises herself as a farmer's wife and offers Snow White a poisoned apple.
+Finally, the queen disguises herself as a farmer's wife and offers Snow White an apple that is secretly poisoned.
 Snow White is hesitant to accept it, so the queen cuts the apple in half, eating the white (harmless) half and giving the red poisoned half to Snow White; the girl eagerly takes a bite and then falls into a coma, causing the Queen to think she has finally triumphed.
-This time, the dwarfs are unable to revive Snow White, and, assuming that the queen has finally killed her, they place her in a glass casket as a funeral for her.
+The seven dwarfs unfasten her clothes, comb her hair, and wash her with water and wine, but this time they are unable to revive Snow White, and, assuming that the queen has finally killed her, they place her in a casket as a funeral for her.
+After three days of mourning, the dwarfs consider burying her, but being still in such good condition as to appear alive, they place her in a glass casket.
+On it, they inscribe her name in golden letters and note that she is the daughter of a king, then place it on a mountain, where one of the dwarfs stays to stand guard over her, along with some animals.
+In this way, Snow White remains in the coffin for a long time without decomposing.